rinikerlab/DASH-tree/README.md

 Description
 -------------

-   Welcome to DASH-Charge.
+   Welcome to DASH.
 This repository is a collection of scripts, tools and other resources for partial charges in MD simulations.

    It contains tools to generate partial charges for given molecules quickly, using the DASH-charge workflow and using openff to generate all other parameters.
 A pre computed DASH (Dynamic Attention-based Substructure Hierarchy) tree can be used to generate charges for a given molecule.